w3f/polkadot-wiki/docs/learn/how-to/where-to-store-dot.md

 Numerous third-party wallets have been built by the community or funded in other ways.
 You can find a list of them on community websites like [Dotinsights](https://dotinsights.subwallet.app/projects/).
 Open-source projects are also listed in the [Open Source](../../general/build-open-source.md) page.

-We cannot provide support for these wallets.
+Support for these wallets isn't available here.
 However, most of them are user-friendly and have their own documentation and support teams ready to help.

 * * *

 ### Wallets for developers and power users

 The following wallets have been developed by Parity.
-There are many useful articles on our page to help you use and address issues with these wallets, and you can always [contact us](https://docs.polkadot.com/get-support/) if you need support.
+There are many useful articles on the wiki to help you use and address issues with these wallets, and you can always [get in touch](https://docs.polkadot.com/get-support/) if you need support.

 !!! tip "GOOD TO KNOW"